vinay0x/subdb-node/readme.md

 const subdb = require('node-subdb')
 subdb.download('path-to-video-file')
 ```
-The download function is asynchronous.
-You can `await` it until it's complete.
+The function returns a Promise which resolves to `true` if a subtitle is found and downloaded.
+It returns `null` if no subtitles were found.

 ## Commandline Usage
 `subdb <filePath>`